-OBJECTIVE: Continue to grow funding for the program and reauthorize the program in America COMPETES.
+OBJECTIVE: Continue to grow the NSF EPSCoR program

 - Currently, any state that received 0.75 percent or less of NSF funding calculated for a three year period, is eligible for NSF EPSCoR.
 At this time, 24 states and 3 jurisdictions are eligible: Alabama, Alaska, Arkansas, Delaware, Hawaii, Idaho, Kansas, Kentucky, Louisiana, Maine, Mississippi, Montana Nebraska, Nevada, New Hampshire, North Dakota, New Mexico, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, West Virginia, Wyoming, Commonwealth of Puerto Rico, U.S. Virgin Islands, and Guam.

 - Currently, these 24 states and 3 jurisdictions receive about 10 percent of NSF research funding.

 - EPSCoR assists NSF in its statutory function “to strengthen research and education in science and engineering throughout the United States and to avoid undue concentration of such research and education,” using three strategic investment tools: Research Infrastructure Improvement (RII) awards, Co-Funding, and Outreach/Workshops

 - EPSCoR states have growing research bases that should be expanded and enhanced.
 But additional investments in basic infrastructure – people, scientific equipment, and related support – are badly needed.
 NSF has a key role to play since it provides three-fourths of all basic scientific research funding for colleges and universities.